-With its departure from the United States for restoration being complicated somewhat by the global logistics situation over the last few months, we are pleased to share with everyone that the Dauntless has now boarded the Olivia Maersk to make the trip to New Zealand.
-The restoration plan outlined at the start of the project engaged Pioneer Aero Ltd. of Ardmore, New Zealand, as the primary restoration shop involved in the work.
-A secondary shop, Aero Trader, of Chino, California, has also been working on the wings.
-With the wings completed, their efforts will now focus on the dive brakes and tail surfaces.
+With its departure from the USA being complicated somewhat by the global logistics situation, we are pleased to announce that our Dauntless has now boarded the container ship Olivia Maersk for the trip to Ardmore, New Zealand, where Pioneer Aero Ltd. will lead the SBD's restoration.
+A secondary workshop, Aero Trader, of Chino, California, has undertaken the wing rebuild, and with that now being completed, their efforts will focus now on the dive brakes and tail surfaces.

-The trip to New Zealand is estimated to take about a month, with arrival on or about May 28th, 2023.
-The Dauntless traveled by truck from the Museum to the Port of Philadelphia, where it was prepared for international transport.
-It went to sea in the early morning hours of April 26th.
-At the time of posting, the ship is about to enter the Panama Canal - no doubt, we are all now wondering when exactly it was that an SBD Dauntless last crossed the Pacific Ocean on a ship…
+The SBD's voyage to New Zealand is estimated to take about a month, with arrival set to occur on or about May 28th, 2023.
+The journey began aboard a flatbed truck from the Museum to the Port of Philadelphia, Pennsylvania, where the Dauntless underwent preparations for international transport.
+Olivia Maersk put to sea in the early morning hours of April 26th.
+At time of posting, the ship was about to enter the Panama Canal - no doubt, we are all now wondering when it was, exactly, that a Dauntless last crossed the Pacific Ocean aboard a ship…

-In relation to the restoration, a question we are often asked is, why don’t we just do it here?
-The truth is, we don’t have the space!
-At the Museum currently, the demands of the aircraft that are actively being flown means that we simply can’t lock-down the floor space that a project like the Dauntless would take, for the necessary amount of time.
-This necessitates working with outside shops who likewise specialize in this sort of work.
-The question of which particular shop to work with regularly comes up as well.
-There are always a couple of considerations here: some of the most important are Cost (including Shop Rate), Expertise (Have they done this sort of airplane before?), and then of course there is Timeline (Can they start right away, or is their shop floor full, too?)
-Selecting a shop in New Zealand isn’t to suggest the work couldn’t be done in the United States, but rather to say that when weighed alongside proposals from stateside shops, the ‘Kiwis’ came in strong!
+With respect to the restoration, a question we are often asked is, 'Why don’t we just do it here?'
+Well, the truth is that we don’t have the space!
+At the Museum currently, the maintenance demands of our active aircraft fleet mean that we simply can’t lock-down the floor space which a project like the Dauntless needs for the length of time it would require.
+The result is that we must collaborate with outside shops which specialize in this kind of work.
+The question of which particular shop to work with comes up regularly as well.
+There are always a number of considerations when it comes to such a decision, of course; some of the most important being Cost (including Shop Rate), Expertise (Have they done this sort of airplane before?) and Timeline (Can they start right away, or is their shop floor full like ours?).
+Opting for a workshop in New Zealand should in no way suggest that we believe this endeavor couldn’t be handled in the United States.
+Instead it says that, when we weighed their proposal against those we received from stateside shops, the ‘Kiwis’ came in strong!

-The decision was not undertaken lightly, as there is always a risk to an airframe in transit, particularly for vast distances across the ocean, but it was made a little easier once we learned of the enthusiasm New Zealanders have for the type as well!
-Several operated from a base at Seagrove, just a few miles from the Pioneer Aero Ltd. shop, and Royal New Zealand Air Force (RNZAF) flew them in the South Pacific as well!
-No.25 Squadron RNZAF operated them from Piva Airfield on Bougainville against Japanese forces in the region, including the hardened fortress of Rabaul.
+Such decisions are not undertaken lightly either, as there is always a risk to an airframe in transit, particularly when one considers the vast distances involved - not to mention the unpredictability of ocean travel.
+But this choice was made a little easier once we understood the enthusiasm which New Zealanders have for the type as well!
+Indeed a number of SBDs once flew from Seagrove Aerodrome, a former military base just a few miles from Pioneer Aero's base in Ardmore.
+Furthermore, the Royal New Zealand Air Force (RNZAF) flew the Dauntless in the South Pacific during WWII as well!
+No.25 Squadron RNZAF operated the type from Piva Airfield on Bougainville, attacking Imperial Japanese forces in the region, including the hardened fortress of Rabaul.

-With several squadrons initially anticipated to operate the Dauntless (No. 25, 26, 27 and 28), the RNZAF took delivery of nine ex-USMC aircraft, still in their American markings, to begin training air crews.
-The aircraft are regularly described as war weary, and required extensive maintenance and cannibalization in order to get aircraft in the air.
-Cries for airplanes that were not so beaten up were eventually answered, and the number of Dauntless’ in service in New Zealand steadily grew through 1943.
-Only No.25 Squadron would see operational service with the type however, with 29 of their 32 assigned strikes being completed over the 8 week period of their Operational Tour in Bougainville.
+With several of their squadrons initially expected to field the Dauntless (Nos.
+25, 26, 27 and 28), the RNZAF took delivery of nine ex-USMC aircraft, still in their American markings, to begin training air crews.
+These aircraft are regularly described as being war-weary, and they required extensive maintenance (and cannibalization) just to get some of them in the air.
+Cries for serviceable airplanes were eventually answered; the number of SBDs in service in New Zealand grew steadily through 1943.
+Only No.25 Squadron would see combat service with the type however, with 29 of their 32 assigned strikes taking place during the 8 week period of their Operational Tour in Bougainville.

-During their time as part of COMAIRSOLS (Commander Air Solomons) the ‘Kiwis’ racked up 530 sorties, totaling 1,750 flying hours.
-Their almost daily missions saw them drop 280 tons of bombs, for the loss of two aircraft to enemy action, and three to other causes.
-Before returning to New Zealand, where many of their crews would eventually transition to the Corsair, there was the matter of returning borrowed SBD’s to the Marines.
-The receiving officer was surprised to note that the ‘Kiwis,’ despite their intensive operational tempo, had handed him airplanes in as-new condition.
-This was a testament to the attached maintainers, who serviced these airplanes with few spares and often in extreme conditions.
+During their time as part of COMAIRSOLS (Commander Air Solomons) the ‘Kiwis’ racked up 530 sorties which involved some 1,750 flying hours.
+Their near-daily missions saw them drop 280 tons of bombs, with the loss of two aircraft to enemy action and three more to other causes.
+Before the journey home to New Zealand, where many of their pilots eventually transitioned to the Corsair, there was the matter of returning 'borrowed' SBD’s to the Marines.
+The receiving officer was surprised to note that the ‘Kiwis,’ despite their intensive operational tempo, had handed him airplanes which seemed to be in as-new condition.
+This was a testament to the skill and dedication of the RNZAF maintenance crews, who serviced these SBDs with few spares and often in extreme conditions.

-We certainly can’t wait to get ours back from the skilled hands of New Zealanders who share our passion for preserving aviation history, and hopefully, having the airplane down under for a period of time will give our friends in the Southern Hemisphere a chance to see and enjoy it, and to shed some light on perhaps a lesser known piece of RNZAF history for the rest of us!
+And we certainly can’t wait to get our SBD back from the skilled hands of those New Zealanders who share our passion for preserving aviation history.
+Hopefully, having the airplane 'down under' for a period will give our friends in the Southern Hemisphere a chance to see and enjoy it, while also helping to shed some light on a less well known detail of RNZAF history for the rest of us!